 - Plan ahead: Since you are likely to work on some holidays as a healthcare worker, you can plan to celebrate these special days on another date.
 Host a family gathering a week before Christmas.
 Take a family vacation after the holiday craziness has subsided.
 Create family traditions that work for you.

 - Prioritize: For your own mental health, you must learn to say no. Say no to optional overtime; say no to social gatherings you don’t really want to attend.
 Instead, spend your time with the people who mean the most to you, doing activities that fill you with joy.

 - Seek professional help: When things get too hard, make sure you get the support you need.
 According to the National Alliance on Mental Illness (NAMI), 20 percent of adults in the United States experience mental illness each year.
 Furthermore, about 5 percent of adults in the US experience seasonal depression.
 Therefore, if your mental health is suffering this holiday season, remember that you are not alone and that you deserve the mental and physical care you provide to others year-round.

 - Take a break: The nursing profession can be as hard as it is valuable, so if you need to take a break from nursing, do it.
 You will always be able to return to nursing when you are ready.

 Ready for the Holidays?

-Brace yourself; we are smack in the middle of the holiday season, and as a healthcare worker, this season means greater chaos at work for you while friends and family enjoy downtime.
+Brace yourself; we are moving full steam ahead into the holiday season, and as a healthcare worker, this season likely means greater chaos at work for you while friends and family enjoy downtime.
 This reality is no easy pill to swallow, and it cannot be sugar-coated.
 At least know that here at Nursa, we see you, thank you, and celebrate you every day.
 Here’s to a happy—and injury-free—holiday season for you and yours!
 Thank you for everything you do.